Churn Management: How To Prevent Customer Loss

 Your onboarding process is typically the first interaction your customers will have with your brand after customer acquisition.
 As such, it’s crucial that you create a seamless onboarding experience for every individual.

 This should be done through a combination of automated processes and human intervention.
-An automated process allows you to quickly scale without adding more employees or taking too much time away from other projects, while live agents can handle more complex concerns.
+An automated process allows you to quickly scale without adding more employees or taking too much time away from other initiatives.

-For instance, chatbots can help with simple tasks such as setting up payment info or creating user accounts, but redirect customers with more in-depth questions to customer representatives.
+For instance, chatbots can help with simple tasks such as setting up payment info or creating user accounts, but then redirect customers with more in-depth questions to customer representatives who can handle more complex concerns.

 Add a Human Touch With Video

-A staggering two thirds of consumers in a survey by PWC feel brands have lost their human touch.
-Video marketing is a great way to bring this back to the digital experience, and improve customer retention — which in turn can lead to more sales.
-By adding a human touch, you’re able to convey your brand values in a way that’s more effective than other mediums.
+Video marketing is a great way to bring this back to the digital experience and improve customer retention — which in turn can lead to more sales.
+By adding a human touch via video, you’re able to convey your brand values and emotionally connect with your audience in a way that’s more effective than other mediums.

 But some marketers are still hesitant to use video due to certain myths.
-For instance, over 60% of marketers choose to leave video out of their marketing efforts because they think it’s too time consuming.
+For instance, over 60% of marketers choose to leave video out of their marketing efforts because they think it’s too time-consuming.
 You don’t have to be an expert with expensive equipment, though.
 All you need is a smartphone or computer with video editing software.

 Once you start, the options are virtually endless.
 For instance, the University of South Dakota brought a human touch to their digital communication with the following video.